kellycotton/perception_labs/Lab8/readme.md

 	- Adjust the fixation time (fix_time)
 	- Adjust the number of trials (trial_n)
 	- Adjust the number of blocks (block_n)
-	- If you change the number of conditions in the freq_conds.csv file, change the total_accuracy multipliers
+	- If you change the number of conditions in the freq_conds files, change the total_accuracy multipliers

 2. Practice instructions
 	- Adjust the presented instruction text in instruct_text